-- Each bank is required under rule 3.4.3 to formulate a statement of its policy for managing liquidity.
-It should also agree with the FSA guidelines by which adherence to this policy can be assessed. - a) Details on the policy on liquidity policy statements are given below.
+Each bank is required under rule 3.4.3 to formulate a statement of its policy for managing liquidity.
+It should also agree with the FSA guidelines by which adherence to this policy can be assessed.

-9.1.2 Systems for monitoring liquidity
+a) Details on the policy on liquidity policy statements are given below.

+9.1.2 [deleted]